thibmeu/http-message-signatures-directory/draft-meunier-httpbis-http-message-signatures-directory.md

 --- abstract

-This document describe a method for clients using using {{HTTP-MESSAGE-SIGNATURE}}
+This document describe a method for clients using using {{HTTP-MESSAGE-SIGNATURES}}
 to advertise their signing keys.

 It defines a key directory format based on JWKS as defined in {{Section 5 of JWK}},